Following

 "She doesn't need to be saved any more," Dipak whispered.

 Raven could see that what ever was happening to Enaid, she was not suffering.
 She continued to sing and everything about her had become radiant.
 The cloak had fallen away from her and she stood without shame, seemingly unaware.
 Her skin was the source of the light.
 She had become translucent with it.
-Slowly, her form began to break up and in small bits of light fall onto the small tree that was struggling from the earth beneath her.
+Slowly, her form began to break up and small bits of light fell onto the small tree that was struggling from the earth beneath her.

 Each time a mote of light touched the tree, it brought change.
 The ground trembled and shifted beneath their feet.
 The sky lit itself on fire, glowing with greens, yellows and blues.
 The black trees shook themselves and the soot covering them crumbled away.
 Lifting up their arms to the heavenly display, they bloomed with a rainbow of flowers.
 Grasses, bushes, flowers and herbs shot up from the earth in lines drawn out from the tree.